-The Director of Graduate Studies is Dr Sarah Apetrei, based at the Faculty of Theology and Religion, and is available to help where appropriate in matters related to your academic progress and wellbeing.
+The Director of Graduate Studies is currently Dr Sarah Apetrei, based at the Faculty of Theology and Religion, and is available to help where appropriate in matters related to your academic progress and wellbeing.
 The Faculty's Director of Graduate Studies (DGS) has responsibility for graduate students in Theology and Religion.
-Please contact Dr Apetrei in the first instance if you have questions or concerns. (email: mailto:sarah.apetrei@theology.ox.ac.uk).
+Please contact Dr Apetrei if you have questions or concerns in your early weeks.
+(Email: sarah.apetrei@theology.ox.ac.uk).
+Please note that from 1st November 2023 Dr Apetrei will no longer be DGS; information will be available about the successor in due course.
+Your supervisor and subject coordinator should be able to address most queries relating to your academic progress, or for more serious concerns, please contact the Faculty Board Chair, Prof. William Wood (chair@theology.ox.ac.uk).